devsecfranklin/stash-house/test/README.md

 ### OpenBSD

-You can do application testing but there is no `docker` in this build env.
+You can do application testing, but there is no `docker` binary in this build env.
+Docker does not work on OpenBSD.

 ```sh
 doas pkg_add node